-This year as friends prepare to celebrate Rosh Hashanah—which is called the Feast of Trumpets in the English Bible—I couldn’t help but be impressed by the blowing of the shofar every day during the Hebrew month of Elul that precedes the holiday.
+This year as friends prepare to celebrate Rosh Hashanah—which is also called Yom Teruah or the Feast of Trumpets in the English Bible—the signing of the Abraham Accords on September 15, 2020 was not only historic, but prophetic.

 LEVITICUS 23:23-25 (NKJV)